mirror/dd-wrt/src/router/python/Doc/library/multiprocessing.rst

 semaphores created by processes of the program.
 When all processes have exited the semaphore tracker unlinks any remaining semaphores.
-Usually there should be none, but if a process was killed by a signal there may some "leaked" semaphores.
+Usually there should be none, but if a process was killed by a signal there may be some "leaked" semaphores.
 (Unlinking the named semaphores is a serious matter since the system allows only a limited number, and they will not be automatically unlinked until the next reboot.)